 Creatine monohydrate is the most common creatine supplement you'll find.
-It's been around the longest in the fitness world, and has been studied extensively.
+It's been around the longest in the fitness and sports nutrition world and has been studied extensively.

 This form is typically made with a creatine molecule plus a water molecule.
 However, manufacturers commonly process this form in slightly different ways.